On this page

 What happens after you file INZ 1113?

-Consult the official INZ 1113 instructions to find guidance tailored to your specific immigration category and circumstances.
-Typically, forms should be submitted in the order specified in the official instructions relevant to your immigration category.
+Review the official INZ 1113 instructions for guidance specific to your immigration category and circumstances.
+Generally, forms should be filed according to the sequence outlined in the official instructions for your immigration category.

 Do I need to file INZ 1113 if I'm only updating my address or contact information?

-Refer to the official instructions to determine the appropriate form or process for your specific update.
+Check the official instructions to see which form or process applies to your type of update.

 VisaMind provides informational guidance only and is not a government agency.
 This is not legal advice.
 Requirements can change and eligibility depends on your specific facts.
 If your case is complex or high-stakes, consult a licensed immigration attorney.